codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 altool[xxx:xxx] *** Error: code -22020 (Unable to validate your application.
 We are unable to create an authentication session.)
 ```

-The most common reason for the occurrence of this error message is using Apple ID password instead of [app-specific password](https://support.apple.com/en-us/HT204397) in App Store Connect publishing settings.
+The most common reason for this error message is using your Apple ID password instead of [app-specific password](https://support.apple.com/en-us/HT204397) in App Store Connect publishing settings.

-To generate an app-specific password, sign in to your [Apple ID account page](https://appleid.apple.com/account/manage), navigate to the **Security** section and click **Generate Password...** below **App-Specific Passwords**.
+To generate an app-specific password, sign in to your [Apple ID account page](https://appleid.apple.com/account/manage), navigate to the **Security** section, and click **Generate Password...** below **App-Specific Passwords**.
 The generated app-specific password will be in this format: `abcd-efgh-ijkl-mnop`.
 Insert this value into the Flutter workflow editor or as a password in `codemagic.yaml` when setting up publishing to App Store Connect.
 Note that the password should be generated with the same Apple account that you are using for publishing.

 ## iOS code signing troubleshooting